yhui288/ClassificationCompetition/README.md

 For Test, we've provided you the ***response*** and the ***context***.
 We also provide the ***id*** (i.e., identifier) to report the results.

-***Submission Instructions*** : Please add a comma separated file named `answer.csv` containing the predictions on the test dataset.
+***Submission Instructions*** : Please add a comma separated file named `answer.txt` containing the predictions on the test dataset.
 The file should have no headers and have exactly 1800 rows.
 Each row must have the sample id and the predicted label.
 For example:

 twitter_1,SARCASM
 twitter_2,NOT_SARCASM